Connect with a certified trainer for free

 When to see a doctor

-After the physical examination, your doctor may recommend an X-ray or magnetic resonance imaging (MRI) test.
-These imaging tests provide detailed pictures of the affected area and rule out other more serious causes of your pain.
+Based on the examination findings, the physician may recommend diagnostic imaging, such as an X-ray or magnetic resonance imaging (MRI) scan.
+These tests provide a detailed visualization of the affected muscles and surrounding structures, helping to confirm the diagnosis and rule out more serious conditions that could be contributing to the pain.

 Non-operative treatment